USC-ACTLab/MAPFAST/README.md

 This repository contains the official implementation for our paper "MAPFAST: A Deep Algorithm Selector for Multi Agent Path Finding using Shortest Path Embeddings"

+## Research Updates

+Some research updates and suggestions for my fellow researchers:

+- The models with addtional auxilary outputs **didn't work**.
+This has been tested and reported in multiple follow-up papers.
+It only makes the training slower and won't bring any improvements.

+We thank for fixing the problem

+- The based model with only the classicfication loss still works and have decent performance.
+Check the nice following work by Weizhe on a broader test.

+Should you still work on related topics?

+- You definitely should if you are interested!
+The fundamental problem is still there, there is no dominating optimal MAPF algorithms.
+Acutally for most of the search problems, there is no dominating search algorithms.
+There is no free lunch for improvements.

+- But don't just simply swap in different deep learning models, cause it is boring and the MAPF community won't benefit much.

+- Think about how to properly encode MAPF instances.
+Think about how to use totally different approaches, not just image classifiers.
+Think about what makes instances hard to solve and how you can effectively identify them.

+- Apart from the papers mentioned above.
+Check the following paper to get more insights and ideas on empirical hardness of MAPF:

+Good luck!

 ## After cloning the repo
 ```
 cd MAPFAST